justineuro/h5p-view/README.md

 Use `Ctrl-C` to stop the server; the script consequently removes the temporary files in the `/tmp/h5ptemp` folder.
 ![](./h5p-view-quiz-shot.png)

-## Contents of this repositoty
+## Contents of this repository
 This folder includes (among others):

 * [`h5p-view`](./h5p-view) or [`h5p-play`](./h5p-play) - a bash script to create/start the server for playing the H5P file.
-* [`dist`](./dist) - a folder (and very important resource) from the [h5p-standalone v.3.7.0](https://github.com/tunapanda/h5p-standalone) distribution that contains the essential files that allow the H5P content to be rendered in a standalone HTML page (i.e., independent of a platform such as certain Learning Management Systems (LMSs)).
+* [`dist`](./dist) - a folder (and very important resource) from the [h5p-standalone v.3.8.0](https://github.com/tunapanda/h5p-standalone) distribution that contains the essential files that allow the H5P content to be rendered in a standalone HTML page (i.e., independent of a platform such as certain Learning Management Systems (LMSs)).
 * [`h5p-all92-check.txt`](./h5p-all92-check.txt)- a checklist containing information regarding:

-      a) the 92 H5P examples (of the 54 different types of H5Ps) that are avaliable and may be *re-used* from [h5p.org's Examples and Downloads](https://h5p.org/content-types-and-applications) page as of 2024-February-26 and
+      a) the 92 H5P examples (of the 54 different types of H5Ps) that are available and may be *re-used* from [h5p.org's Examples and Downloads](https://h5p.org/content-types-and-applications) page as of 2024-February-26 and

       b) the success of this script in playing each of these 92 H5P examples.
 (Note that there are two versions of `Impressive Presentation`; one version has both the `FontAwesome-4.5` and `FontAwesome-4.3` folders.
 Also, the script fails on four H5Ps: `AR Scavenger`, `Audio Recorder`, `Dialog Cards`, and one example of `Game Map`.)